DannyHeeley/DannyHeeley/README.md

 - 👋 Hi, I’m @DannyHeeley
 - 👀 I’m interested in ...
-Writing clean, easy to change agile code with a focus on quality and great user experiences.
+Writing clean, testable code with a focus on quality and great user experiences.
-- 🌱 I’m currently learning ...
-Javascript, React.js, Java
 - 💞️ I’m looking to collaborate on ...
 I am open to ideas whilst i build out my portfolio
-- 📫 How to reach me ... https://www.linkedin.com/in/daniel-heeley-2481351b3/
+- 📫 How to reach me ... https://www.linkedin.com/in/danny-heeley/

 <!---
 DannyHeeley/DannyHeeley is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.